satsey/project/README.md

 		The polish level doesn't need to be high, just "OK" is enough.
 As long as it doesn't look "bad", it's fine.
 		Try to aim for atleast 8 minutes engaging gameplay.

-## Game Developer - Focus on 3D asset creation and Polishing.
+## Game Developer - Specialized on 3D asset creation and Polishing.
 A project in this category will be rated based on those priority:

 1) Polish: /12